ysmood/github-trending/readme.md

    ![contributor-stars-page](img/contributor-stars-page.png)

-1. Collect all the repositories in this list.
+1. Collect all the repositories in his or her list.

 Now we just need to do the same actions to another project from step-2 again and again until we go through all the projects.
 We add a score to a repository every time we meet it.